moznion/WWW-NHKProgram-API/README.md

 # DESCRIPTION

-WWW::NHKProgram is the client of NHK program API.
+WWW::NHKProgram::API is the API client for NHK program API.

 Please refer [http://api-portal.nhk.or.jp/ja](http://api-portal.nhk.or.jp/ja)
 if you want to get information about NHK program API.